 Next Step After Spritzing

-After I spritz my hair, I continue with my usual wash day routine.
-This includes a leave-in conditioner, then a hair cream to define my curls and then my DIY whipped shea butter to seal in the moisture.
-I go much lighter than I would on wash day as my hair would already have product in it and just needs a refresher.
+After I spritz my hair with my homemade hair growth spray, I continue with my usual wash day routine.
+This includes a leave-in conditioner, then a hair cream to define my curls, and then my DIY whipped shea butter to seal in the moisture.
+I go much lighter than I would on wash day as my hair would already have products in it and just needs a refresher.